The Front-End: Using Visual Basic.Net or using Microsoft Access?

 Extending the lifespan of an Access Database

-For a large and expanding company administration system, with the capacity of a Microsoft Access database limited to 2 Gigabytes, space problems are soon met.
+For a large and expanding company administration Application, with the capacity of a Microsoft Access database limited to 2 Gigabytes, space problems are soon met.

 How to reduce the size of a Microsoft Access database